TeamHG-Memex/eli5/docs/source/blackbox/permutation_importance.rst

 ----------------

-For sklearn-compatible estimators eli5 provides :class:`~.PermutationImportance` wrapper; if you want to use this method for other estimators there is :mod:`eli5.permutation_importance` module.
+For sklearn-compatible estimators eli5 provides :class:`~.PermutationImportance` wrapper.
+If you want to use this method for other estimators you can either wrap them in sklearn-compatible objects, or use :mod:`eli5.permutation_importance` module which has basic building blocks.

 For example, this is how you can check feature importances of `sklearn.svm.SVC`_ classifier, which is not supported by eli5 directly